DataScientistTX/dataprofile/README.md

 streamlit run app.py
 ```

-The same app is also deployed to Heroku: http://dataprofile.herokuapp.com/
+The same app is also deployed to Streamlit: https://dataprofile.streamlit.app/

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.